UT-Austin-FIS/ted_wrapper/README.md

 prior to 1.8 will not need to change their code, but will need to add a new svn:externals property in order to continue making those calls once they upgrade to 1.8.
 See Installation.

-FIS Infrastructure will remove ted support in the 1.9 branch.
+FIS Infrastructure will remove acct_lib.ted in the 1.9 branch.
 You can achieve a similar effect by using ted.django support as described below.